 "Charismatic","hard working","visionary": all those who knew veterinarian doctor Pierre-Richard Dick remember an extraordinary personality.
 Exceptional qualities that our founder would bring to animal health and to a formidable human adventure.

 From his birth in Alsace in 1937, the only son of a small construction materials contractor, to his premature disappearance at sea in 1992, Pierre-Richard Dick would live an atypical life.

 A character of hardened steel

-Pierre-Richard Dick’s extraordinary strength of character was rooted in a childhood of hardship.
+Pierre-Richard Dick’s extraordinary strength of character was rooted in a childhood replete with hardships.
 In 1940, Pierre-Richard lost his father during World War II, and that same year, his mother was forced to surrender the family home to German troops in Saverne, Alsace.
 She would raise her son alone, first in Dijon, then in Africa.
 At 11 years old, in the family sawmill in Schirmeck, Pierre-Richard Dick’s ankle was crushed by a logging truck.
 Another severe blow from which he would once again recover, after nine months of forced immobilisation.
 Even going so far as to travel a thousand miles on foot across the Mauritanian Desert a decade later, during his military service with the Spahis!
 It was in the face of adversity that Pierre-Richard Dick built a foundation of values that would form a creed for his entire life.

 Entrepreneur and builder

-In 1961, fresh out of the Maisons-Alfort school, the young veterinary surgeon Pierre-Richard Dick completes his training by taking a course in microbiology at the Pasteur Institute.
-There he acquires the knowledge that will guide him on the path to the first vaccines produced by Virbac.
-At 26 years old, he joins Ronchèse, the oldest biology laboratory in Nice.
-His work quickly earns him a promotion to research director.
-A brilliant career was in store for him at a laboratory with undisputed professionalism.
+In 1961, fresh out of the Maisons-Alfort school, the young veterinary doctor Pierre-Richard Dick decided to take his training further by taking a course in microbiology at the Pasteur Institute.
+There he acquired the knowledge that would guide him on the path to our first vaccines.
+At 26 years old, he joined Ronchèse, the oldest biology laboratory in Nice.
+His diligence quickly earned him a promotion to research director.
+A brilliant career opened up for him at a laboratory with undisputed professionalism.
 But Dr. Dick’s ambitions were entirely different.
-An entrepreneur at heart, the young man had different ideas: he dreamed of creating his own laboratory and developing new medicines to combat animal diseases that were at the time hardly or poorly treated.
+An entrepreneur at heart, the young man saw further: what he dreamed of was to create his own laboratory and discover new medicines to combat animal diseases that were at the time hardly or poorly treated.